 Squid as food is prepared in different ways in different countries.
 It can be grilled, added to various cooking preparations including pasta, or fried in cooking oil either plain or battered and served with a choice of dips including lemon, ketchup, mayonnaise, olive oil, and soy sauce.

-For every 3 oz (85 g) of cooked squid, these are some of the nutrients and health giving goodness it does to the body.
+For every 3 oz (85 g) of cooked squid, these are some nutrients and health giving goodness it does to the body.

 1. Helps the body absorb and utilize iron (copper – 90% DV)